Knowledge as an asset

 To implement successful change, introduce technological innovation, improve quality of care and transform services and our workforce, the NHS needs to get better at managing information, evidence and knowledge.
 These are valuable assets, yet rarely considered at Board level.
 Using data and research evidence, sharing know-how and implementing best practice are all business critical.

-Using External Evidence and Organisational Knowledge Self-Assessment Tool
+Knowledge Mobilisation Self-Assessment Tool

 Building on best practice in the private sector Health Education England has developed a simple framework to help you quickly assess opportunities to make better use of information, evidence and knowledge as an asset.